stephaneVercouillieBMID/slate/source/login.html.md

 Values | Returned | Description
 :----- |:-------- |:---
-**code** | Always |The `code` parameter holds the Authorization Code which is a string value.
+**code** | Always |The <i>"code"</i> parameter holds the Authorization Code which is a string value.
 The content of Authorization Code is opaque for you.
 This code has a lifetime of 3 minutes.
-**state** | If provided |The `state` parameter will be returned if you provided a value in the Authentication Request.
+**state** | If provided |The <i>"state"</i> parameter will be returned if you provided a value in the Authentication Request.
 You should validate that the value returned matches the one supplied in the Authentication Request.
-The state value can additionally be used to mitigate against XSRF attacks by cryptographically binding the value of this parameter with a browser cookie.<br>If a wrong/unknown `state` is received, you should take it into account and refuse the related `code` or from a security detection/prevention point of view, monitor if it is a recurring pattern or not.</br>
+The state value can additionally be used to mitigate against XSRF attacks by cryptographically binding the value of this parameter with a browser cookie.<br>If a wrong/unknown <i>"state"</i> is received, you should take it into account and refuse the related <i>"code"</i> or from a security detection/prevention point of view, monitor if it is a recurring pattern or not.</br>

 ### Handling Authentication Error Response